Tripsiir/UH-stat-bioinf/MS2-database-search/docs/Documentation.md

     0.10509333968

-This results in the following peptide candidates in the database.
+This results in the following peptide candidates in the database: these are all the sequences that fall inside an 0.10 window of the parent monoisotopic mass (M).

 ```python